spinkube/spin-operator/documentation/content/spin-operator-getting-started.md

 - Artifacts are significantly smaller in size compared to container images.
 - Artifacts can be quickly fetched over the network and started much faster (*Note: We are aware of several optimizations that still need to be implemented to enhance the startup time for workloads).
-- can consume significantly fewer resrources while idle
+- Substantially fewer resources are required during idle times.

 All of this while being able to integrate with with Kubernetes primitives (DNS, probes, autoscaling, metrics, and a lot more cloud native and CNCF projects).